 The MBA offers a program comprising many business subjects such as marketing, economics, finance, accounting, management, and technology leadership.

-The MBA is not a state degree and is not protected, which means that each school and university does what it wants in terms of admission or the content of the programs.
+The MBA is not a state degree and is not protected, which means that each school and university does what it wants in terms of admission and the content of the programs.
 However, the MBA remains one of the best ways to obtain high-level positions of responsibility.
 In general, having obtained an MBA allows access to roles commanding excellent salaries.

 A management diploma par excellence, the Master of Business Administration is a generalist type of training which often helps boost one’s career plan.
-It is aimed more at young executives who already have a few years of experience than at young graduates.
+It is aimed more at executives who already have a few years of experience than at young graduates.

 MBA Degrees Around the World